chenyuanlin1976/rasp_note/awk_demo.md

 Awk is mostly used for pattern scanning and processing.
 It searches one or more files to see if they contain lines that matches with the specified patterns and then perform the associated actions.

+AWK is a data-driven scripting language originally designed for **pattern searching and text manipulation**.
+It requires no compilation and allows us to use variables, functions, and logical operators.
+The AWK language has different **interpreters** like awk, nawk, gawk, and mawk on different operating systems.

 ## syntax